yaoGroupAnomalyDetection/reproduceROPAttacks/README.md

 ***Please put your own algorithm code in a safe place***

-##Call Traces
+##Call Trace Colection

-Look into the folder Call Traces.
+Please look into the folder CallTraces.

-##Reproduce -type-1
+##Reproduce -Type-1
 For dsn 16, check README_ATTACK and discussions (***very important!***)

 Bckground: Metaexploit, GDB